 Return on Investment (ROI)

 Further, improvement in the quality and timeliness of financial reporting will help management make data-driven decisions and bolster the City’s credit rating.
-Implementing the Grants functionality will help prevent reimbursement leakages.
-Deployment of Accounts Receivable will allow us to retire the mainframe infrastructure.
-Estimated labor and direct cost savings from this project is estimated at $1.6 million annually.
-Based on consulting fees of $3.4 million, the annual perpetual ROI is 47 percent.
+Implementing the Grants functionality is helping to prevent reimbursement leakages.
+Deployment of Accounts Receivable, the last legacy application remaining on the mainframe hardware, allowed the City to retire the mainframe infrastructure.
+Estimated direct and labor redeployment cost savings form this project is estimated at $1.6 million annually and perpetually.
+Based on consulting fees of $3.9 million, the annualized ROI is over 40%.